iPad 9.7in (2018) review

 - iPad (cellular, 128GB): £539/$559 (also available from Best Buy and Very.co.uk)

-As we'll explain further in this article, these prices are a tremendous deal for what you get.
+As we'll explain in the review, these prices are a tremendous deal for what you get.

-There are discounts for school buyers and students - here's how to get Apple's education discount.
+There are discounts for school buyers and students so here's how to get Apple's education discount.

 Design & build quality